SUSE/Portus/README.md

 `RAILS_ENV` set to `development`.
 The communication between all the nodes is not protected by ssl.

+## Continuous integration

+Continuous integration is run with [travis](http://travis-ci.org) and the [opensuse build service](http://build.opensuse.org).
+For details, see the .travis.yml file.

 ## Licensing

 Portus is licensed under the Apache License, Version 2.0.
 See